 God has chosen me to bear the Savior of all.

-God’s made unusual choices since the start of the world.
+God’s made funny choices from the start of the world.

 Those who we think are empty-handed and poor

-Are the very ones God comes to and loves more and more.
+Are the ones who God comes to, and loves more and more.